-The Academic Standing Committee is comprised of the Provost or a representative appointed by the Provost, Registrar, Vice President for Student Life, Chief Admissions Officer, Director of Academic Support, and two faculty members.
+The Academic Standing Committee is comprised of the Provost or a representative appointed by the Provost, Associate Registrar, Director of Student Life, Assistant Director of Academic Support, and two faculty members.
 The Academic Standing Committee makes recommendations to the Admissions Office regarding readmission, but the Admissions Office makes the final decision.